ShiraTheMogul/fanyahanwen-corpus/README.md

 - A lot of Wikisource's texts are unpunctuated.
 While accurate, this will not be representative of how contemporary Literary Chinese is read.
 - OCR errors from preliminary documentation of some works may exist.
 - Transcription prejudices by contributors may exist (e.g. A more common character may be used over what the actual text has).
 This is rare.
+- When starting out, I did not account for 第 chapters, only 卷 chapters.
+Therefore, some works may have slipped through the cracks.
+I'll probably fix this eventually.
+- There may be some Early Mandarin works amongst all this.
+I do have a topolect-scoring system, but only used it for Yuan, Ming, and Qing dynasty literature as it is outright necessary.
+- Chu speech is argued to potentially be a distinct language: Mencius particularly speaks to this effect.
+However, it remains included in this work as this matter is not *fully* established yet; I am not an expert on this matter, I just know it is discussed and that this corpus may be of use for it.
+For information, view the bibiography.

 # Possible improvements
 - Improved identification of authors and locations via regex: Right now, we use boilerplates that directly state author and dynasty/time/location which are not used on every page.
 Possibility for many, MANY false flags left this out for now.
 Manual addition is difficult given the sheer amount of works.